seishun/node-steam/README.md

 # Methods

-## logOn(username, password, [authCode])
+## logOn(username, password, [steamGuard])

 Connects to Steam and logs you on upon connecting.
-Optionally, `authCode` is your SteamGuard code.
+If you have SteamGuard enabled, `steamGuard` is either your SteamGuard code or sentry file hash (see 'sentry' event).

 ## setPersonaName(name)